-Companies who choose to migrate Oracle to VMware are supported by License Consulting and ensured that the license footprint of Oracle on VMware is limited to a minimum, and governance is put in place to ensure license compliance.
+Companies who choose to migrate Oracle to VMware are supported by ITAA and ensured that the license footprint of Oracle on VMware is limited to a minimum, and governance is put in place to ensure license compliance.

 Oracle on VMware

 Our workshop aims to clarify all ambiguities, risks and rewards around virtualizing Oracle on VMware.
 Discussions and examples are always based on actual contracts agreed between the client and Oracle.
 In addition, the workshop supports the decision making process by drawing financial and risk-based models for individual client situations.

 This stage focuses on identifying and auditing Oracle workloads for which the right-to-use is subjected to the ambiguity of virtualizing Oracle on VMware.
 Primarily, Oracle products that are licensed on the premise of Processor & NUP definitions are included in the scope.
 The goal is to understand the utilization of licensed features of in-scope products, which is established in the same way if Oracle were to conduct a license audit.
 The results are discussed with the IT staff, allowing you to intimately understand the results and the license requirement of each Oracle workload they aim to virtualize.

 Using the output from the previous steps, IT administrators and compliance teams learn to intimately understand which and why each workload utilizes features requiring a license.
 Clients then often identify Oracle workloads where a license can be decommissioned by implementing a change.
 By implementing such changes before migrating to VMware, clients ensure that the license footprint is truly optimized when moving Oracle workloads to VMware.